sovaai/chatKit-lib/docs/ckStore/message.md

-**messages** - key for storage user message history and incoming answers.
+**message** - key for storage user message history and incoming answers.
 It includes:
 * history - all messages that appear in dialog;
 * announcements - available announcements;